pbardon/stonks_api/README.md

 * Ruby version - 3.0.1

-* System dependencies
+# System dependencies

 For development the only system dependency you will need is ruby, bundler, and redis.

+## Ruby
 RVM is recommended to manage your Ruby version and installation.

+## Redis
 Redis can be installed and enabled with the following commands:

-MacOS:
+* MacOS:
 ```
 brew install redis
 brew services start redis
 ```
-Ubuntu:
+* Ubuntu:

 ```
 sudo apt-get install redis-server